-Sadia Anwar was born out of a love affair with craft and a passion to empower marginalised women.
+Sadia Anwar's eponymous label was born out of a love affair with craft and a passion to empower marginalised women.

 We believe that the craft of making everyday objects has been undervalued and too often that has meant the work of talented women has been undervalued too.
 By working with a collective of female artisans, we’re able to create beautiful and authentic homewares while also providing much needed, quality jobs.